 In the oecus (principle hall and dining room) of the Casa Di Neptune E Anfitrite is this elegant mosaic nymphaeum, i.e., a monument consecrated to the nymphs, especially those of spring.

 Atop the Casa Di Neptune E Anfitrite nymphaneum is this marble theatrical mask of Maenad, a female follower of Dionysus.
 As Baccus was the equivalent Roman god, the women were called Bacchae .
+Often the maenads (or bacchae) were portrayed as inspired by Dionysus into a state of ecstatic frenzy through a combination of dancing and intoxication.

 Also atop the Casa Di Neptune E Anfitrite nymphaneum were two marble theatrical masks of an old man, functioning as acroterion (an ornament mounted on the corner).